 Hello!
-My name is Kya Carroll, and I am currently pursuing my Master of Science in Sports Science at the University of Pittsburgh (expected graduation: May 2025).
+My name is Kya Carroll, and I hold a Master of Science in Sports Science from the University of Pittsburgh.
 I also hold a Bachelor of Arts in Health Sciences, with distinction, and a minor in Psychology from Hendrix College, where I was consistently recognized on the Dean’s List.

 I am passionate about enhancing athletic performance, optimizing training programs, and applying sports science principles in practical settings.
 I am deeply committed to advancing my expertise in strength and conditioning, exercise physiology, and sports nutrition.